-The fundamentals of our business are to identify and invest in promising companies capable of solving social issues, and to support their growth and exit through post-investment communication.
+The fundamentals of our business are to procure funds from investors, to identify and invest in promising companies capable of solving social issues, and to support their growth and exit through post-investment communication.
 In addition, by utilizing our abundant resources and extensive network with many companies cultivated over many years, we implement various initiatives, including matching entrepreneurs with large companies, holding study sessions with companies on new business development, and providing management personnel support services for startups.
 We aim to contribute to the development of the startup ecosystem through our investment business and realize a sustainable society through social and economic circulation.
 To this end, we are pursuing a human resource strategy that emphasizes human resource development and organizational foundation to support our investment business.
 For example, to develop strong individuals, we utilize our proprietary expertise in training investment professionals to build a recruiting and training system centered on partners and enhance our instructor and mentor systems.
 In addition, for the development of our organizational foundation, we are strengthening mid-career recruitment, continually reviewing our personnel system, strengthening management development, and implementing a project to penetrate our corporate culture centered on our Purpose, Mission, and Values.
-Also, we have prepared a comfortable environment for keeping a work and life balance by promoting flexible workstyles through a flextime system and remote work as well as childcare and nursing care support systems.
-In addition, with consideration for the mental and physical health of our employees, we are striving to create a further rewarding workplace by implementing various measures and encouraging communication among employees.